demhademha/tweak-development-guide/chapter-3.md

 However, the most simplest way we can fix this is by changing both our root and mobile passwords.

 ## What is the difference between the root and the mobile user?
 On iOS devices, the main two users are root and mobile.
 Mobile has less privileges than root, meaning that you would have to run `sudo` in order to do higher privileged things.
 For example, if I tried to delete a file which is write protected as a mobile user, I might have to use `sudo` in order to achieve that.
-However, a root user is free to do what they wanted.
-But access to either by   a malicious person could be troublesome for us, so let's secure that device.
+However, a root user is free to do what they want.
+But access  by   a malicious person could be troublesome for us, so let's secure the device.

 ## Changing the root password
 1. Make sure that you've logged in with ssh, see [chapter 1](https://github.com/demhademha/tweak-development-guide/blob/master/chapter-1.md)